Chalakudi railway station

-Chalakudi railway station (station code: CKI) is an important railway station between Irinjalakuda railway station and Divine Nagar railway station in the busy Shoranur–Cochin Harbour section in Thrissur district.
+Chalakudi Railway Station (station code: CKI) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is an important railway station between Irinjalakuda railway station and Divine Nagar railway station in the busy Shoranur–Cochin Harbour section in Thrissur district.
 Chalakudi railway station is operated by the Chennai-headquartered Southern Railways of the Indian Railways.
 It is an 'A' class station under Trivandrum division, and the second-largest station in Thrissur district after Thrissur railway station.
 It is also the first station declared as Adarsh station in Thrissur district.